Project-Haystack/xeto/src/xeto/doc.xeto/Instances.md

 # Nesting Instances

 Xeto allows instances to be nested into a tree of dicts.
-Nested instances can have a top-level id, or a slot name, or both.
+Nested instances can have a slot name, a top-level id, or both.

-Here is an example where the nested dicts do not have a top-level id:
+Here is an example where the nested dicts have only a slot name:

 ```xeto
 @toolbar: Toolbar {